 Returning to a Program After a Concussion Letter

 This letter offers input from a healthcare provider with experience in treating concussion, a type of traumatic brain injury.
 This letter helps program providers and their caregivers support people returning to an adult program after a concussion.
-Use these recommendations to make decisions about support for your person based on his or her specific needs.
+Use these recommendations to make decisions about support based on his or her specific needs.
 Most people will only need short-term support as they recover from a concussion.

 When a child’s brain is hurt, it has the potential to impact the ability to return to school and perform the same as before the injury occurred.
 The Center on Brain Injury Research and Training (CBIRT) provides information and resources for parents and educators to help a child’s transition back to school.